jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 # <<< conda initialize <<<
 ```

-It's fine to keep in there, but if you use `tmux`, you might run into a problem. `tmux` doesn't source `.zshrc` - it only sources `.profile`, so conda won't load in a tmux window.
+It's fine to keep in there, but if you use `tmux`, you might run into a problem. `tmux` doesn't always source `.zshrc`.
+Sometimes it only sources `.profile`, so conda won't load in a tmux window.
 Even worse, it may pull Python from `/usr/bin/python`, which will be old Python 2 (use `which python` to see which python is being used).
 So you might want to cut and paste the initialization over to .profile.

 I have found that if I don't include `conda activate $DEFAULT_CONDA_ENVIRONMENT` in my `.zshrc`, it doesn't activate my default profile, even though I have this in my `.profile`.
 So I leave it in `.zshrc`.